daytonaio/keycloak-admin-client/docs/OrganizationsAPI.md

 [[Back to README]](../README.md)

-## AdminRealmsRealmOrganizationsIdMembersUserIdGet
+## AdminRealmsRealmOrganizationsOrgIdMembersMemberIdGet

-> MemberRepresentation AdminRealmsRealmOrganizationsIdMembersUserIdGet(ctx, realm, id, userId).Execute()
+> MemberRepresentation AdminRealmsRealmOrganizationsOrgIdMembersMemberIdGet(ctx, realm, orgId, memberId).Execute()

 Returns the member of the organization with the specified id